 France is experiencing a significant increase in the consumption of hard drugs.
 According to recent reports, cocaine, heroin, and ecstasy are being used more and more.

-33% of cocaine users also show alcohol intoxication.
+33% of cocaine users also present alcohol intoxication.
 Benzodiazepines (9.6%), cannabis (9.5%), and opioids (4.8%) are often consumed simultaneously.
-Complications include heart problems (chest pain, tachycardia) and psychiatric issues (anxiety, schizophrenia).
+Complications include cardiac problems (chest pain, tachycardia) and psychiatric issues (anxiety, schizophrenia).

 Cocaine seizures reached record levels, with 27 tons intercepted in 2021, up 44%.
 Global cocaine production has also increased, contributing to greater availability on the European market.

 In 2023, nearly one in ten adults (9.4%) in France had used cocaine at least once in their lifetime, compared to 5.6% in 2017.
-Current use, defined as consumption within the last 12 months, has followed an exponential trajectory, increasing tenfold from 1992 (0.3%) to 2023 (2.7%).
+Current use, defined as consumption in the past 12 months, has followed an exponential trajectory, increasing tenfold from 1992 (0.3%) to 2023 (2.7%).
 This dramatic rise reflects a worrying trend of the democratization and normalization of cocaine in French society.

 An image showing people in an urban environment with visual elements representing different drugs like pills, white powder, etc.